Key Takeaway

 How Debt Settlement Works

 Debt settlement is a fairly straightforward process.
-If you are considering this option, here’s what you can expect.
+Here’s what you can expect if you pursue this option.

 Assessing Your Debt Situation

 Once you have a list of your total debts, take a realistic stock of your resources.
-If you do not have a lot of debt, you might be better suited for other debt-relief options.
-If you have debt over $10K, you may want to enter a settlement.
+If you don’t have a lot of debt, you might be better suited for other debt-relief options.
+If you have debt over $10K, you may want to look into a debt settlement program.

 Choosing a Debt Settlement Company

 The next step is choosing the right debt settlement company and speaking to a representative.
-Look for a company with a good reputation and positive reviews.
+Look for a company with a good reputation and positive reviews on sites like Google, TrustPilot, and the Better Business Bureau (BBB).

 Ensure that the company offers debt settlement programs for the state you reside in.

 If the company offers a free consultation, take advantage of it to learn more about its process and fees.
-Ask questions and make sure you are on board with everything before you sign up for the settlement process.
+Ask questions and make sure you’re on board with everything before you sign up for the settlement process.

 Setting Up a Debt Settlement Account